seek-oss/vocab/README.md

 ### Step 1: Install Dependencies

-Vocab is a monorepo with different packages you can install depending on your usage, the below list will get you started using the cli, React and webpack integrations.
+Vocab is a monorepo with different packages you can install depending on your usage, the below list will get you started using the CLI and React integration.

 ```bash
 $ npm i --save-dev @vocab/cli